cdondrup/pnp/README.md

 # The pnp servers repository

-Thsis repository contains all the the actions that can be executd by the ROSPlan - PNP execution framework.
+This repository contains all the the actions that can be executd by the ROSPlan - PNP execution framework.
 In the following you can find a list of the actions.

+For installation and usage instructions, please visit: http://protolab.aldebaran.com:9000/mummer/documentations/wikis/wp4-demo-system

 ## PNP actions